jeffclough/handy-legacy/README.md

 # handy
-These are home-grown commands I like to have available to make me more efficient wherever I do command line work.
+These are home-grown commands and Python modules that make me more efficient (or at least happier).

 Externals:
 To update external projects, run "git submodule update --init --recursive".